rfvcft/music_app/docs/ios/backend_build.md

 On iOS, we use the Apple framework **AVFoundation** for loading audio buffers.
 The audio buffer is returned as a float* buffer for C compatability.
+The buffer must use a **sampling rate** of **44.1 kHz**, the standard sampling rate in Essentia.
 The source files and headers are located in:

 ```text
 ios/Runner/AudioLoader/